|Station Count||32 (Under construction)|

 Stage 5 opening was also delayed by a year to 2025 due to the COVID-19 pandemic as mentioned above.

 Founders’ Memorial station is scheduled for opening in tandem with the opening of Founders’ Memorial itself.

 The TEL will be extended to Tanah Merah, via Changi Airport and Expo on the existing Changi Branch Line as announced in the Land Transport Master Plan 2040.

 The Thomson-East Coast Line will charge distance-based fares as set by the Public Transport Council.
 All train and bus journeys in Singapore can be paid for with contactless stored value smartcards.
 Passengers can also purchase single journey tickets with cash, sold at General Ticketing Machines located in every station.

 Adults, Children, Students, Senior Citizens, National Servicemen, Persons with Disabilities and Workfare Income Supplement recipients can use their respective concession cards to enjoy fare discounts.

-Trains manufactured by Kawasaki Heavy Industries & CSR Qingdao Sifang under Contract T251 (CT251 trainsets) form the Thomson-East Coast Line rolling stock, operating in a four-car formation.
-A total of 91 trainsets were ordered, and will stabled at both Mandai and Changi depots.
+Trains manufactured by Kawasaki Heavy Industries & CSR Qingdao Sifang under Contract T251 (T251 trainsets) form the Thomson-East Coast Line rolling stock, operating in a four-car formation.
+A total of 91 trainsets were ordered, and are stabled at both Mandai and Changi depots.
 They are built in China by CSR Qingdao Sifang.